yn-mi12/university_project/README.md

 - To see the bank details of the receiver, press on the debt to open a dropdown menu that shows all information, if it exists.
 - To settle a debt, press the corresponding Mark Received Button.
 - To undo a settled debt in case of an error, press the corresponding Undo Button.
+The undo option is not available anymore, if you go back and come back to the Settle Debts screen.

 AdminOverview: